fairvotereform/rcv_cruncher/README.md

 * STVWholeBallot - multi-winner whole ballot transfer (used in Cambridge).
 * Until2 - single winner election run until 2 candidates remain.
 * Sequential - multi-winner election that consists on sequential single winner elections (used in Utah).
-* BottomsUp15 - multi-winner election run until all candidates are above 15% (used in 2020 Dem Pres Primaries).
+* BottomsUpTresh - multi-winner election run until all candidates are above input threshold (15% threshold used in 2020 Dem Pres Primaries).

 ## Functions and Classes